ObjectIsAdvantag/webex-api-emulator/README.md

 ## Quickstart

-- The emulator comes with a [Postman collection](https://www.getpostman.com/collections/c76412ea237207555b57) companion to quickly run requests against both the Cisco Spark and Emulator APIs.

-    - Import the collection into Postman, and setup an environment with 4 variables: endpoint, spark_token, bot_token, bot_email
-       - endpoint: http://127.0.0.1:3210 (in place of https://api.ciscospark.com/v1)

 - The emulator launches with a static list of Spark User and Bots accounts.

-    [Optional] update file 'tokens.json' with the tokens you want the API to accept.
-Generally, you'll want your name, email and organisation id to be displayed in there.
-You can put random values in there, or pick the real value as stored in Cisco Spark by hitting the /people/me of the Cisco Spark API
+    [Optional] update file 'tokens.json' with some fake access tokens you want the API to accept.
+Generally, you'll want to propose your name, email and organisation identifiers as well as your bot's information.

 - Invoke Cisco Spark API Resources on default port http://localhost:3210, with a user of bot token from 'tokens.json'